zhouLion/doc.fedml.ai/docs/train/experimental_tracking.md

 **fedml.log()**

-log dictionary of metric data to the FEDML Nexus AI Platform.
+log dictionary of metric data to the TensorOpera AI Platform.

 **Usage**